29 Viscous-Dominated Flows

 (13)

-The preceding result underscores the tractability of Stokes flow, where the stream function formulation provides a systematic way to analyze complex flow configurations.
-The linearity of the governing equations simplifies the modeling of flows involving multiple particles, boundaries, or sources by enabling decomposition into more straightforward, analytically solvable problems.
+The preceding result underscores the tractability of Stokes flow, where the use of the stream function formulation provides a systematic way to analyze complex flow configurations, at least in principle.

 Stokes’ Drag Law for Spheres